|George Washington Custis Lee|

 May 2, 1952 – Alfred Robert “Son” Boulware Jr., believed by many to be the inspiration for Harper Lee’s Boo Radley, passed away from tuberculosis at the age of 41.
 He is buried in Monroeville, Alabama’s Pineville Cemetery.

-May 2, 1954 - Stan Musial of the St. Louis Cardinals set a new major league record when he hit five home runs against the New York Giants.
+May 2, 1954 - Stan Musial of the St. Louis Cardinals set a new Major League Baseball record when he hit five home runs against the New York Giants.

 May 2, 1955 – Tennessee Williams won the Pulitzer Prize for Drama for “Cat on a Hot Tin Roof.”